 - An underlying physical problem like infections, parasites, etc.

 Food plays a vital role in maintaining your furry buddy’s health.
-Make sure to feed them a balanced diet of water, protein, fats, carbs, vitamins, and minerals.
+Feed them a balanced diet of water, protein, fats, carbs, vitamins, and minerals.
 Also, be careful about the treats you give your pooch.
 Choose safe and healthy doggy treats that are 100 percent digestible and free of artificial flavors, additives, and preservatives.
-For fur moms who don’t have much time to shop, you can get your hands on convenient subscription boxes that come with treats and toys so you can spoil your pooch every once in a while.
+For fur moms who don’t have much time to shop, you can get your hands on convenient subscription boxes that come with treats and toys so you can spoil your pooch occasionally.

 Average Sleep Time of the Most Common Dog Breeds